ni/measurement-plugin-packager-labview/README.md

   - 64 - to build package for 64-bit systems
   - Both - to build package for both 32-bit and 64-bit systems, ensuring compatibility with any system architecture
-- If these details are not modified, the default values will be used for packaging the measurement plug-ins.
+- If these fields are not updated, the default values will be used for packaging the measurement plug-ins.

 ## Packaging LabVIEW Measurement Plug-in(s)